 Having flown a good 210 nm from home base and, been aloft for 30 minutes, the fuel state of the F-86 was low and precluded possibility of escape while hugging the ground.
 Qais was, however, fortunate to stumble onto a towering coastal cloud bank that he could hide behind, while climbing away.
 Reaching 15,000 ft over the border, Qais started a slow descent for Mauripur.
 His fuel tanks bone dry, Qais landed through a precautionary flame-out landing pattern.

 The same evening it was learnt through All India Radio that the eight people on board the Beechcraft, including the Chief Minister of Gujarat State, Balwantrai Mehta, had been killed; also on board were the Chief Minister’s wife, Mrs Sarojben Mehta, three members of the Chief Minister’s personal staff and a press reporter from the daily Gujarat Samachar.
-The crew of two included an ex-IAF pilot, Jehangir M Engineer, one of IAF’s four famous Engineer brothers.
-He was the chief pilot of Maharashtra State Government but was on loan to Gujarat.
+The crew of two included an ex-IAF pilot, Jehangir M Engineer, one of IAF’s four famous Engineer brothers, along with the co-pilot D'Costa.
+Engineer was the chief pilot of Maharashtra State Government but was on loan to Gujarat.
 The aircraft had taken off from the Gujarat capital of Ahmedabad and was on its way to the small town of Mithapur that lay 200 nm WSW, at the mouth of the Gulf of Kutch.
 The aircraft had apparently drifted off-course considerably, for the crash site is almost 40 nm north of the intended destination.

 An Indian inquiry into the incident submitted the facts four months later.
 According to the inquiry report, the IAF authorities at Bombay had refused to let the aircraft proceed on the flight.
 When the Gujarat government pressed for clearance, the IAF authorities agreed reluctantly, giving clearance for the pilot to proceed at his own risk.